 What is Opportunity Cost in Economics ?

 - If a certain amount of land, labour and capital is used to build a factory, then the opportunity cost might be the houses which these resources could have produced.

 The amount of other goods and services that must be sacrificed to obtain more of any one good is called the opportunity cost of that good.
 Since, by definition they are unseen, opportunity costs can be easily overlooked if one is not careful.

-Marginal Opportunity Cost
+Definition of Marginal Opportunity Cost

 Marginal Opportunity Cost refers to the number of units of a commodity sacrificed to gain one additional unit of another commodity.
-Because by definition they are unseen, opportunity costs can be easily overlooked if one is not careful.
-In numerical terms, Marginal Opportunity Cost is the ratio of the Because by definition they are unseen, opportunity costs can be easily overlooked if one is not careful.
+In numerical terms, Marginal Opportunity Cost is the ratio of loss of output of the good foregone to the gain of output of goods chosen.

 MOC=Δ loss of output of good Y / Δ gain of output of good X